pcampeti/CMBSCAT/README.md

 # CMBSCAT: Map-Based Emulator for CMB Systematics with Scattering Covariances

-`cmbscat` is a pip installable package that can synthesize new map samples (called **emulations**) on the HEALPix sphere which are both visually and statistically similar to the ones found in an (eventually) small dataset of simulations.
+`cmbscat` is a pip installable package that can synthesize new map samples (called **emulations**) on the HEALPix sphere which are both visually and statistically similar to the ones found in an (eventually) small dataset of simulations. `cmbscat` relies heavily on the [`HealpixML`](https://github.com/jmdelouis/HealpixML) library for efficient scattering covariance computation on the HEALPix sphere.

 ## Install with pip
 You can install it simply doing: